 IngredientsQuantityPreparation

-Sheep’s heart1Rinse in cold water, remove fat/gristle
+Sheep’s heart1Rinse in cold water to remove fat/gristle.

 Sheep’s liver1Rinse in cold water, remove chubby/gristle